Nepiki/Guides/Eternal-Eyes.md

 * You **can't** damage Lolita at all until the other two are defeated.
 Be careful if you plan to use AOE spells, or place down Jewels as traps, as to not accidentally hit her with one.

 * The easiest way to do the fight, in my opinion, is to take out Garland first.
 He has high evasion, and your attacks may miss, but he can be taken out in a single turn if everyone hits.
-Bring a couple of powerful puppets and equip them with your best Attack Power items (I recommend Mjornir if you happen to have any).
+Bring a couple of powerful puppets and equip them with your best Attack Power items (such as Mjornir if you happen to have any).
 I recommend the B.W.
 Pappet because it has the highest stats of any puppet and the second furthest movement range.

 * With Garland down early, you don't have to worry about him while you deal with Jaress' high HP and Lolita trying to keep him alive.
 She heals between 500-600HP each cast so you need to be able to put out some hefty damage.
 A strong puppet with good attack boosting equipment should be able to put out ~350 damage each.
 Magic is rather underpowered can't compare to the raw damage output of physical attacks.